 Incorporating an at-home drug disposal solution into a health plan, wellness program or community-based prevention program is a simple, effective way to generate significant healthcare savings and reduce the individual and societal costs associated with opioid misuse.

-For example, consider a sample population of 100,000 people with an average household size of 2.6 (38,462 households).
-A Health Economics Outcomes Model, using data from 12 published scientific studies, shows that distribution of Deterra Pouches could reduce estimated healthcare utilization costs by more than $400,000 over a 12-month period.
+For example, consider a sample population of 100,000 households.
+A Health Economics Outcomes Model, using data from 12 published scientific studies, shows that mailing a Deterra Pouch to every household could reduce estimated healthcare utilization costs by more than $1.1 million per year.

 Beyond healthcare savings, there are substantial indirect costs that could be greatly reduced through Deterra distribution.
-For our example 100,000-member population, if we factor in productivity loss and criminal justice costs associated with opioid use disorder (OUD), first-year savings jump to $634,849; after four years, the cumulative cost reduction totals more than $2.5 million.
+For our example population of 100,000 households, if we factor in productivity loss and criminal justice costs associated with opioid use disorder (OUD), that’s an annual net savings of $1.68 million.

-Over the four years of this distribution model, we would expect to see 25 fewer cases of OUD and two lives saved as a result of proper disposal of excess medication.
+We would also expect to see 68 fewer cases of OUD and three lives saved annually as a result of the proper disposal of excess medication.